seanmorris/ksqlc/README.md

 ### Ksqlc::run() - Run KSQL a statment

-*Use `Ksqlc::stream()` to run KSQL statements other than `SELECT` statements.*
+*Use `Ksqlc::run()` to run KSQL statements other than `SELECT` statements.*

-Ksqlc::run::run will return an array of results, with one element for each string provided:
+Ksqlc::run will return an array of results, with one element for each string provided:

 ```php
 <?php